damccull/freetimeprogrammer/content/blog/5_run-a-full-signum-node/index.md

     5. In the configuration file you opened in step 1, find the line that says `P2P.myPlatform = PC` and replace the `PC` portion with your Signum address.
     6. Still in the configuration file, find the line that says `P2P.shareMyAddress =` and change it to say `P2P.shareMyAddress = yes`.
     7. UPnP might automatically work, but I suggest following your router's instructions (found on the internet) to manually forward port `8123` to the computer running this new Signum Node node.
     8. Ensure your node stays up all the time.
-NDS-A only distributes to online nodes.
+SNA only distributes to online nodes.
-3. Lastly, check the [Signum Network Explorer](https://explorer.Signum.network/?action=network_status) and search for your IP or your Signum address.
-Look for a `Yes` in the NDS-A column to verify that you will be receiving the award.
+3. Lastly, check the [NotAllMine.net Signum Network Explorer](https://explorer.notallmine.net/peers/) and search for your IP or your Signum address.
+Click the link for your peer and you can see the reward status information along with a bunch of other info about your node.
+Note that it may take a while to show up in this list.

-<div class="note">Note: You will not receive NDS-A awards until your node is FULLY SYNCHRONIZED with the network.
+<note>Note: You will not receive SNA awards until your node is FULLY SYNCHRONIZED with the network.
 That can take several hours to a day.
-You can follow the status of your sync by watching the percentage progress bar in the bottom right of the Signum Node console window.</div>
+You can follow the status of your sync by watching the percentage progress bar in the bottom right of the Signum Node console window.</note>

 # End of Line
-In this article, I explained how to fully set up a Signum full node and even earn yourself some NDS-A Signums.
-There's a lot I didn't cover, so if you have additional questions, please join the community on [Discord][discord-join-link].
+In this article, I explained how to fully set up a Signum full node and even earn yourself some SNA Signums.
+There's a lot I didn't cover, so if you have additional questions, please join the community on [Discord][discord-join-link], or you can check out the [official documentation on starting up a node][official-node-docs].

 [signum-download]: https://github.com/signum-network/signum-node/releases/latest "Signum Downloads"
 [jportable]: https://portableapps.com/apps/utilities/java_portable "jPortable"